timriffe/TransientSymmetry/README.md

 # TransientSymmetry
-let's prove something!

-A paper in progress Tim Riffe, Francisco Villavicencio, and Nicolas Brouard
+"Time spent and left of transient states in stationary populations" A paper in progress by Tim Riffe, Francisco Villavicencio, and Nicolas Brouard